 Before entering Parliament, Mark worked as a lawyer practising commercial law in the Brisbane office of a leading national law firm.
 He has also worked for Telstra, was a National Section Councillor for the Community & Public Sector Union and holds degrees in Laws (First Class Honours) and Arts (majoring in Economics and International Relations).

 He is the current or past Patron of the Caboolture Community Choir, Murrumba Pistol Club, Caboolture Disability Support Network, Burpengary Scout Group, Burpengary Western Performance Horse Club, Moreton Bay Table Tennis Association, Caboolture Disability Indoor Cricket, and Burpengary Pony Club.

-Mark currently serves as the Minister for Police and Minister for Corrective Services.
+Mark currently serves as the Minister for Police and Corrective Services and Minister for Fire and Emergency Services.